brainbolt/books/all/long_distance_real_estate_investing.md

 - It is important that the members of your team are viewed as partners, not employees.
 - When working with a contractor for the first time, you may be able to get your real estate agent or property manager to verify the work for you.
 - Ask property managers what you can do to help their business.

+## Chapter 9: Finding Materials

+_"If you think good design is expensive, you should look at the cost of bad design."_ - Ralf Speth

+- Sure to use materials that fit the aesthetic of the audience you are targeting.
+You wouldn't want to try to sell a rustic design that would work well in Wyoming to someone in San Francisco.
+Understand what is appealing to your market.

+### R&D (Rip off and duplicate)
+- Model the success of others to reduce stress, minimize mistakes and save time.
+- Learn form the strengths of others.

+### Finding design inspiration
+- Lots of good-looking designs to imitate can be found on sites like Pinterest, Houzz, and Tumbler.
+- Ask for the opinions of others:
+    - Social media
+        - Ask your facebook/twitter followers for their opinions on your design ideas.
+        - Present multiple ideas and take a survey on which one people like most.
+        - Post your original "before" walk-through video and ask for "blank canvas" ideas.
+    - Email
+        - This can be more personal and direct than a generic post and can be useful if you want to make sure a particular person chimes in.
+        - Options:
+            - Write a mass email and bcc everyone.
+            - Send everyone a personal message (most likely to get responses)
+            - Spam people with a service like MailChimp.
+        - Using MailChimp:
+            - You may be able to reproduce the feeling of a personal email while still targeting a larger group of people (more efficient)
+            - You can control to time of day the email is delivered/received, which can be very useful.
+    - Topical Blog
+        - People who follow a blog about real estate are much more likely to be engaged in real estate topics than your average facebook friend or twitter follower.
+    - BiggerPockets
+        - Its amazing, blah, blah, blah... oh, and it just happens to be the publisher of this book.

+### Getting Samples from your Contractor
+_"Never hire someone who know less than you do about what he's hired to do"_ - Malcolm Forbes

+- You're likely to get the best materials ideas from the person who uses them for a living - your contractor
+    - They likely take photos of all of their projects.
+    - They are a person, and are likely to have opinions about what looks good.
+    - They secretly fantasize about doing what you are doing (flips/rehabs).
+    - They know what is popular at the stores.
+    - They work with homeowners who know what they like.
+    - In general, they are exposed to more ideas than you because this is their life.

+### When the design idea is formed
+- It's time to find the materials at the best prices.
+Get in touch with the various retailers that your contractor may suggest and ask what they have that fits what you're looking for.
+- Send the rep the photos and ask them to suggest things that match the style.
+If they don't have anything, ask them to suggest someone who might.
+- It never hurts to ask for a reduction in price.

+### Determining the value of upgrades
+- There are a couple schools of thought on the subject that are usually based on the type of tenant people have had, and how many vindictive-tenant experiences people have gone through.

+#### It's not just about the look - it's about the value
+- Your goal is to spend as little money as possible to add as much value as possible.
+- **The ability to to buy an under-performing asset and make it a performing asset while simultaneously adding value through increased equity is what separates real investors from those who just bought well.
+This is how the wealthy grow their wealth.**
+- If you do too little and don't put our property in a position to compete, we'll suffer.
+Conversely, if you overdo it, you'll suffer diminishing returns which will impact your bottom line.
+- Sometimes the budget we arrive at for a rehab is arbitrary.
+The truth is that true value comes from getting great deals that add value to your property regardless of what they cost.
+Sometimes a more expensive (and more attractive) material can justify increased rents and may make you stand out among the competition.
+- Look for the _best_ option, not just the one that fits in the budget.

+#### Where is your money going?
+- There are two categories of upgrades:
+    1. Those needed to make the house liveable
+    2. Those that are nice, but not necessary
+- Upgrading items in group two is usually not a good idea because investing in group one items is much more likely to generate a good return.
+- Don't make the mistake of replacing items that are in fine working order - it rarely makes sense.
+- The primary goal is to put money towards items that are going to add value to the house.

+#### Is the juice worth the squeeze?
+- If you hit budget and end up with something unattractive or with something that doesn't compete, you've failed.

+### How to "Hack" your contractor
+- Contractors have strengths and weaknesses - play to their strength.
+If they have an awesome tile guy, consider asking them to quote tiling the flooring or countertops

+### The upgrade hack
+- If you are already doing something significant like replacing countertops, sometimes spending a little more can give you a big boost in quality.
+Spending a few hundred dollars to get granite instead of tile may provide a big boosts.
+- Keep an eye out for the following way to make your project look much better:
+    - **Paint**: it hides a multitude of sins.
+Two-tone paint can really improve the look of a property without much extra cost.
+    - **Flooring**: Using very high-quality products when you have small spaces can have a big impact since flooring is priced by the square foot and the difference for a small space will be very little.
+        - This works well in bathrooms.
+    - **Showers**: Since the areas are small, tile can be a very good option.
+Rainfall shower heads are also inexpensive and make a big impact.
+    - **Cabinets**: The most crucial part of any rehab.
+        - Refacing is often better when buying and holding.
+Painting and replacing fixtures can be a good option.
+        - Doors can be replaced without replacing the rest of the cabinet.
+    - **Countertops**: Usually the first thing people notice.
+        - If you are already replacing, upgrading to granite may not be that much more expensive.
+The trick is to find someone who can install skillfully and inexpensively.
+    - **Adding extra bedrooms**: This can add tremendous value because of the way that property values are determined in the US.

+### Four simple factors to determine value
+1. Location
+2. Square footage
+3. Number of bedrooms
+4. Is it upgraded?

+- We can change everything except `#1`.
+- Adding a bedroom puts the property in a whole new listing class (what was a moderately-priced 3-bedroom becomes an inexpensive 4-bedroom)
+- First ensure that the area supports increasing the value by adding rooms (not all areas have significant differences in values based on the number of rooms)
+- The sweet spot is usually converting 2 -> 3 or 3 -> 4
+- Start with a rough estimate from your contractor, and don't pursue it any further if this number doesn't make sense.
+- The property must support adding a room.
+Look for:
+    - Large storage areas
+    - A den
+    - Bonus room with no door
+    - Unfinished attic
+    - 3rd garage space
+    - Etc.

+#### Exterior room additions
+1. Can increase square footage
+2. You can cure whatever problem is preventing the property from reaching its full potential.

+- It can also be beneficial to add a second bathroom to a house with only one.
+- Some houses are easier than others
+    - Concrete slabs make running electrical and plumbing more difficult

+### Finance hacking
+- **BRRRR**: Buy, rehab, rent, refinance, repeat
+- Refinancing after upgrading and appraisal can allow you to pull out more money in the process. (cash out refinance?)